nbunner-personal/avm-gatsby-starter-netlify-cms/src/pages/water/sanitation/index.md

 ---
 templateKey: page-basic
 title: Sanitation
+description: Sanitation, access to clean water and health projects are all closely intertwined.
 headerImage: /img/chemex.jpg
 ---

 Sanitation, access to clean water and health projects are all closely intertwined.

 In 2015, Enactus Sheffield set up a Tapping Potential project in our area.
 The training they delivered combined borehole maintenance training, soap making and hygiene information.